RRFayad/mastering-code-interview/Notes.md

 - So we always have to think in the Data Structuce and in the Algorithms we develop

 - Data Sctructures + Algorithms = Programs

+#### 46. O(n!)

+- If the code has this notation, it's certainly wrong
+  - It's a nested loop for every element